 Surgical Services for Horses

-Our surgeon offers a range of equine surgery in Sturgis.
-This includes cesarean, dental, ocular, orthopedic, soft tissue, and reproductive surgery.
+Our surgeon offers a range of equine surgery in Sturgis, including dental, ocular, orthopedic, soft-tissue, and reproductive surgeries.

 Most large animal surgeries are easier to perform on standing, awake patients and are typically to repair lacerations and injuries sustained through trauma.